 The following spring, the Marlins signed Sheffield to a six-year, $61 million contract, the largest in baseball history at the time.
 The move was of a piece with the team's two-year stockpiling of high-paid free agents, a list that included Moises Alou, Bobby Bonilla, Kevin Brown, Alex Fernandez and Devon White.
 Under manager Jim Leyland, Florida earned a wild-card berth and went on to upset the Indians in a thrilling seven-game World Series.
-Sheffield, dealing with further problems in his surgically-repaired thumb, collected more walks (121) than hits (110) that year en route to a .250/.424/.446 line with 21 homers, but he heated up late in the season, hitting .324/.430/.592 in September and .320/.521/.500 with 20 walks in the postseason.
+Sheffield, dealing with further problems in his surgically-repaired thumb, collecting more walks (121) than hits (110) that year en route to a .250/.424/.446 line with 21 homers, but he hit .324/.430/.592 in September and .320/.521/.500 with 20 walks in the postseason.

 Sheffield scorched opponents in Los Angeles' notorious pitchers' park, batting .316/.444/.535 in 90 games as a Dodger before an ankle sprain shelved him.
 In each of the next three seasons, he averaged 38 homers per year and topped the .300/.400/.500 thresholds, something that only four other Dodgers had done before him since Dodger Stadium opened in 1962.
-Alas, he grew disgruntled about money in light of the team signing Brown to a $105 million mega-deal and spending freely on less established players such as Darren Dreifort; Sheffield first agitated for an extension and then a trade (ironically, Brown dissuaded him).
-In December 2001, the Dodgers attempted to trade him to the Athletics in a deal involving Jermaine Dye following the 2001 season; after that fell apart, he was shipped to the Braves for Brian Jordan, Odalis Perez and a prospect.
+Alas, he grew disgruntled about money in light of the Dodgers committing $105 million to Brown and $55 million to the less-established Darren Dreifort; Sheffield first agitated for an extension, then for a trade (ironically, Brown dissuaded him).
+In December 2001, the Dodgers attempted to trade him to the A’s in a deal involving Jermaine Dye following the 2001 season; after that fell apart, he was shipped to the Braves for Brian Jordan, Odalis Perez and a prospect.

 Sheffield put up monster numbers in two seasons with the Braves, including a .330/.419/.604, 39-homer season in 2003; his 162 OPS+ and 6.8 WAR both ranked fourth in the league, and he finished third in the MVP voting.
 Although he helped Atlanta continue its long-running streak of reaching the postseason, Sheffield went a combined 3 for 30 in two losing causes in the NLDS.

-That winter, at age 35, Sheffield reached free agency for the first time in his career and signed a three-year, $39 million deal with the Yankees.
+That winter, at age 35, Sheffield reached free agency for the first time and signed a three-year, $39 million deal with the Yankees.
 Despite an early-season thumb injury, a muscle tear in his left shoulder and the backdrop of BALCO (more on which below), he turned in another MVP-caliber season, hitting .290/.393/.534 with 36 homers, 28 of them coming in the 77 games he played in June, July, and August.
-Ultimately, it took a torrid September from the Angels' Vladimir Guerrero—a free-agent alternative to Sheffield the previous winter—to keep Sheffield from winning the MVP award; he finished second in the voting, though to be fair, his 4.2 WAR was nowhere near the league's best.
+Ultimately, the torrid September of the Angels’ Vladimir Guerrero—a free-agent alternative to Sheffield the previous winter—kept Sheffield from winning the MVP award; he finished second in the voting, though to be fair, his 4.2 WAR was nowhere near the league's best.
 While he had another strong postseason overall (.292/.404/.500 with two homers), he slipped into a 1-for-17 funk as the Yankees made history by blowing their 3–0 advantage to the Red Sox in the ALCS.

 Amid bilateral shoulder woes and an oblique strain, Sheffield slumped to .225/.326/.400 in 2008, his age-39 season.
-Had he not been under contact and one homer shy of 500, he might have retired, but after the Tigers released him in spring training, he caught on with the Mets, and amid back and hamstring problems, he hit a very respectable .276/.372/.451 with 10 homers in 100 games.
-He sat out 2010, and while he briefly entertained the thought of a comeback with the hometown Rays, he finally announced his retirement in February 2011.
+Had he not been under contact and one homer shy of 500, he might have retired, but after the Tigers released him in spring training, he caught on with the Mets and hit a respectable .276/.372/.451 with 10 homers in 100 games.
+After sitting out 2010, he briefly entertained the thought of a comeback with the hometown Rays before announcing his retirement in February 2011.
 Later that year, he opened shop as an agent, with reliever Jason Grilli his first client.

-On the surface, Sheffield appears to have the stats to merit a plaque in Cooperstown: a .292/.393/.514 line, 2,683 hits, 509 home runs, nine All-Star appearances, three top-three finishes in the MVP voting, a World Series ring, a batting title, prominent all-time rankings in walks (21st with 1,475, against just 1,171 strikeouts), homers (25th), RBIs (27th), OPS+ (tied for 38th among those with 8,000 plate appearances) and strong showings on the Bill James Hall of Fame Monitor and the Hall of Fame Standards metrics (158 and 61, respectively).
-His 561 batting runs above average—the offensive component of baseball-reference.com's version of WAR, adjusted for ballpark and era—rank 27th all-time, higher than numerous no-doubt Hall of Famers such as Mike Schmidt, Rickey Henderson, Eddie Mathews, Willie McCovey, Harmon Killebrew, Reggie Jackson and Carl Yastrzemski.
+On the surface, Sheffield’s stats appear Hall-worthy: a .292/.393/.514 line; 2,683 hits; 509 home runs; nine All-Star appearances; three top-three finishes in the MVP voting; a World Series ring; a batting title; prominent all-time rankings in walks (21st with 1,475, against just 1,171 strikeouts), homers (26th), RBIs (28th) and OPS+ (tied with Guerrero and Hall of Famers Duke Snider and Jess Burkett for 48th among those with 7,000 plate appearances); and strong showings on the Bill James Hall of Fame Monitor and the Hall of Fame Standards metrics (158 and 61, respectively).
+His 561 batting runs above average—the offensive component of baseball-reference.com's version of WAR, adjusted for ballpark and era—rank 29th all-time, higher than numerous no-doubt Hall of Famers such as Mike Schmidt, Rickey Henderson, Eddie Mathews, Willie McCovey, Harmon Killebrew, Reggie Jackson and Carl Yastrzemski.

-That's the good news.
 The bad news is that his defensive numbers—a mix between Total Zone and (from 2003 onward) Defensive Runs Saved—are all-time awful.
 His -195 fielding runs rank as the second-lowest total of all-time, ahead of only Derek Jeter (-246).
 That whopping total suppresses Sheffield's career and peak WARs, as well as his JAWS: His 60.2 career WAR ranks 18th among rightfielders, 13 wins below the average Hall of Famer, and his 37.9 peak WAR and 49.0 JAWS both rank 23rd; the former is five wins below the standard, the latter is nine points below.
-All three marks are ahead of just 11 of the 24 enshrined rightfielders.
-The shape of his line strongly resembles that of Hall of Famer Dave Winfield (63.8/37.7/50.8), a 12-time All-Star who put up huge counting stats (3,110 hits, 465 homers) but with defense (-91 runs) that bumps him below the bar on all three fronts.
+All three marks are ahead of just 11 of the 24 enshrined rightfielders, not to mention Guerrero (59.3/41.1/50.2), whose solid base of support will likely lead to eventual election.
+The shape of Sheffield's line strongly resembles that of Hall of Famer Dave Winfield (63.8/37.7/50.8), a 12-time All-Star who put up huge counting stats (3,110 hits, 465 homers) but with defense (-91 runs) that bumps him below the bar on all three fronts.

 Beyond that, of course, is the PED issue.
 In the Oct.
 11, 2004 issue of SI, Verducci reported that Sheffield told the grand jury that he was introduced to BALCO by Bonds, a casual friend who invited him to train with him in San Francisco before the '02 season.
 Trainer Greg Anderson gave Sheffield what he believed to be a cortisone-type cream to rub on his surgical scars, but it was in fact the testosterone-based steroid known as "the cream."
 He was not told it was an illegal steroid: